Government paid $336 million for ventilators unsuitable for Covid-19 intensive care units treatment, experts say

 "If this was in early March or end of February I might be more enthusiastic about the possibility or the utility of these devices.
 As this has gone on and on the likelihood of needing them, or requiring them or them being useful is probably null and avoid," Candido said.

 *Columbia Journalism Investigations is an investigative-reporting unit at the Columbia Journalism School.
-Additional reporting was provided by Alexander Lemonides, Zak Cassel, Robert Grimmer, Mona Kahn, Ciara Long, and McCaffrey Blauner from the Using Data to Investigate Across Borders class at the Columbia School of Journalism.
+Additional reporting was provided by Alexander Lemonides, Zak Cassel, Robert Grimmer, Momina Khan, Ciara Long, and McCaffrey Blauner from the Using Data to Investigate Across Borders class at the Columbia School of Journalism.